 After you have completed and submitted the FAFSA, a Student Aid Report (SAR) will be sent to you.
-The SAR includes the Estimated Family Contribution (EFC).
+The SAR includes the Expected Family Contribution (EFC).
 The EFC will be used by each school listed in section 5 of the FAFSA to prepare a financial aid package to help you meet your financial need.
 Financial need is the difference between your EFC and the cost of attending school.

 If you would like to get an estimate of your Expected Family Contribution (the amount you or your family is expected to contribute towards your education costs), log on to FAFSA4caster

 The deadline for submitting the FAFSA for most programs is March 2.